 At Bede Academy we provide an education of character which naturally flows from our Christian ethos.
 As part of the ‘character-first’ Emmanuel Schools Foundation, we strive to cultivate good character as an end in itself; this raises expectations and supports high levels of performance where students can achieve their personal best.
 The Bede Academy vision is the outworking of our core beliefs.
 We believe every person is morally responsible and so we strive for excellence in character.
 We believe every person is gifted for a purpose and so we strive for excellence in our curriculum.
 We believe that every person is infinitely precious and so we strive for excellence in community.
-The academy has clearly defined core values: ‘Honourable Purpose, Humility, Compassion, Integrity, Accountability, Courage and Determination’ which underpin character development.
-Every student and member of staff is encouraged to demonstrate these core values, within and beyond the academy, and we take every opportunity to celebrate character growth.
+The academy has clearly defined core virtues: ‘Love, wisdom, fairness, courage, self-control, humility and integrity’ which underpin character development.
+Every student and member of staff is encouraged to demonstrate these core virtues, within and beyond the academy, and we take every opportunity to celebrate character growth.
 This video shows why character matters to us as a group of schools in the Emmanuel Schools Foundation.

-Students personal development is at the forefront of our thinking, it underpins our vision and it is integral to our culture and ethos.
+Students’ personal development is at the forefront of our thinking, it underpins our vision and it is integral to our culture and ethos.
 This is delivered as a discrete lesson for secondary students on a Friday morning, and is summarised through the diagram below:

 Encouraging students to see the role that interests beyond the classroom play in character development and the healthy enjoyment of their time.
 Valuing and nurturing students’ God-given talents, and acknowledging that the purpose for which they have been gifted may lie outside academic pursuits